xlab-uiuc/ctest4j/evaluation/README.md

 The `run.py` script will have one output file named as `<project_name>-time.tsv` in the script running directory.
 The output file contains four time measurements for each project:
 - `Vanilla_Test_Time`: the time to run the original test suite
-- `Annotation_Time`: the time to add the ctest-runner annotations
+- `Annotation_Time`: the time to add the CTest4j annotations
 - `Collection_Time`: the time to collect the ctest mapping files
-- `Ctest_Test_Time`: the time to run the test with ctest-runner
+- `Ctest_Test_Time`: the time to run the test with CTest4j

 #### Run the evaluation in docker containers